Finding out how long it takes your grass seed / new lawn to grow in the United Kingdom has never been easier with our handy guide.

 Typically germination takes 5-10 days depending on the species, the season will also have an impact on the germination time.

-In cold winter the seed shouldn’t be sown as it will not germinate or grow and it will remain dormant until the warmer weather arrives which leads to risk of damage to the seed, the seed being eaten or blown away etc.
+In cold winter the seed shouldn’t be sown as it will not germinate or grow and it will remain dormant until the warmer weather arrives which leads to risk of damage to the seed, the seed being eaten or blown away etc. In colder weather or very dry conditions the seed can take many weeks to germinate, if your soil is esspecially dry we suggest you water it little and often every day until you see the grass come through the soil.

 In spring, autumn and summer (depending on how far south you are) your seed will typically establish quite well and quickly.